ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/retrieve.rst

 As of ThreatConnect version 7.2, System Administrators can create Tag normalization rules that define one or more synonymous Tags that will be converted to a main Tag whenever they are applied to an object.

-To retrieve *only* main Tags in your Organization, send the following request.
-To retrieve *only* main Tags in a Community or Source your API user account has access to, include the ``owner`` query parameter in your request to `specify that Community or Source <https://docs.threatconnect.com/en/latest/rest_api/v3/specify_owner.html>`_.
+To retrieve *only* main Tags, send the following request:

 Request (Decoded URL)